ori-sky/polar-space/designs/arenas.md

 > A dense series of asteroid rings surrounding a massive gas giant planet.
 > An orbital station/mining platform extracts materials from the rings/planet with high power mining beams.
 > Flying too close to the planet or into the beams will result in your destruction.

+## dm_citadel94

+> Once a bustling hub of trade, research and exploration now lays abandoned and derelict after the Station AI went insane, killing everyone aboard.
+> Now it's a self contained indoor combat arena with all the trimmings.
+> A tight, claustrophobic and labyrinthine place, you never know what is around the next corner.
+> Corridors and hangars are littered with the remains of the once busy station.